pavellzubkov/CouchDBMonitoring/README.md

 # How to Run
  - install docker and docker-compose
  - clone or download this repo
- - open with editor **docker-compose.yml** (edit only couchdb addres,port user and password) and save that file
+ - open with editor **docker-compose.yml** (edit only address,port,user and password of couchdb) and save that file

  couchdbstats1:
  image: gesellix/couchdb-prometheus-exporter:latest